rexlemueldialing/DSAMidterm/Quiz#2/Quiz#2.md

 &nbsp;&nbsp;&nbsp;&nbsp; ![git command for source control](images/Screenshot%202025-10-31%20105456.png)

-&nbsp;&nbsp;**Step 3.4** Go back to your repository, copy each line one by one (top to bottom), then paste it in the VSCode terminal. (make sure that every word, letter or space is copied properly to avoid error)
+&nbsp;&nbsp;**Step 3.4** Go back to your repository, copy each line one by one (top to bottom), then paste it in the VSCode terminal. (make sure that every word, letter or space is copied properly to avoid error).

 &nbsp;&nbsp; ![new repository comans](<images/Screenshot 2025-10-31 110439.png>)